Free Polygon Math File!

 It introduces these simple geometry ideas with hands-on activities using FOOD!
 Food always gets the students’ attention and this book includes using cheese, pretzels, and bread to teach the lessons.

 I created a quick packet today to go with this book (along with a few teacher tips).
-Just click on the picture below to download it for free! 🙂
+And you can download it for free!

 Want some more polygon fun goodness?
 Check out these fun games!